Course Outline

 Assessment Criteria

-You will receive whole class generic guidelines on the structure and content of your assessment items including your log books.
+You will receive whole class generic guidelines on the structure and content of your assessment items including your placement log books.
 They will be consistent with the standards required for submission to Exercise and Sport Science Australia (ESSA) and the university.
 You will be required to hold your assessment items to this standard whilst on placement.
-This will also be discussed in detail during the scheduled class workshops/tutorials.
+This will be discussed in detail in scheduled class workshops/tutorials.

-Each placement contains components of the overall assessment tasks and each component must be submitted on time and passed (meeting academic and professional standards) for the task to achieve a PU grade and for the student to achieve an overall PU grade.
+Each placement contains components of the overall assessment tasks and each component must be submitted on time and passed for the task (of the required standard) to achieve an overall PU grade.

 Electronic devices